Mahtalitet/nanodegree/README.md

 ### Alexandria (Project 3b)

 Another app based on a skeleton code delivered by Udacity.
 It allows scanning of ISBN bar codes of printed books and storing their basic data in a local database.

+### YoMamma (Project 4)

+After clicking a button app displays a joke pulled from a website.